imaustink/Reqx/README.md

-Client-Express
+AJAX-Express
 ==============

-A lightweight library for simplifying jQuery AJAX calls while emulating the use of Express module for Node.js with built in synchronous and asynchronous request handlers.
+A lightweight library for simplifying jQuery AJAX calls while emulating the syntax of Express module for Node.js with built in synchronous and asynchronous request handlers.

 Examples
 ==============